The Oral & Practical Test

 Test Prep - There are many "test prep" programs available however most focus heavily on the Airman Knowledge Tests and not as much on the oral and practical test.
 Also most prep programs run anywhere from one to two weeks in length which requires leave or vacation to attend.
 The cost of the course, leave/vacation, as well as the cost of the hotel while away from home can be quite costly.

 Many applicants that I've tested that have attended those types of programs, have told me that too much time was spent on the written tests and very little if any was focused on the oral and practical test.

 With a little self discipline and the availability of test prep software as well as written study guides the same can be accomplished independently and a lot of money can be saved in the process.

 Self Study - Self study for the tests to obtain your certificates shouldn't be any different than taking online courses from a college or university.

 The challenge is, self study for anything takes more individual discipline than attending a prep course guided by an instructor.
 Most of the written study guides have an oral and practical section but I've found most are limited in the the number of questions that they include and don't always cover all subject areas in the depth necessary to prepare the applicant properly.
 Also there's not an Instructor/Student interaction.

 The Aviation Maintenance Technician 8083 series text books are the series of books that most written and oral questions are generated from, so having digital copies and searching them for explanation when further explanation of a question builds confidence, and expanded understanding of the subject area.
-They are also available in the Book Store on this site.
+They are available for FREE under the Free Books tab on this site.

 Practical Test Preparation